-Oregon is not immune to disaster and crisis on its college and university campuses.
+Oregon is not immune to disasters and crises on its college and university campuses.
 In the past three years, we have had meningitis outbreaks at the University of Oregon and Oregon State University, significant ice and snowstorms resulted in school closures and siginficant damages on campus, and the tragic shooting at Umpqua Community College.

 The goal of the Oregon Campus Resilience Consortium is to turn our greatest concern—the protection of our students and educational institutions – into a network that can link, leverage and align our limited resources and collective expertise under a shared mission.
 Together we will make Oregon campuses safer and more resilient now and in the future.